survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 Even though a project can contain a lot of files, not all of them should be published.
 Besides wasting bandwidth, this can leak personal files to a public registry.
 This is the reason why it is an excellent idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.

-There is on official recommendation on what files to publish.
+You can't find an official recommendation on what files to publish.
 That said, there are some points to consider as [discussed in Stack Overflow](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).

 At minimum you should distribute the source code needed to run the package.
 If you have code written using the ES6 standard, you should remember to set the `module` field to point to it.
 You can point package `main` to a compiled version if you want to support specific older platforms.